Interleukin-17A: Autoimmune diseases

 Multiple sclerosis (MS) is a neurological disease caused by immune cells, which attack and destroy the myelin sheath that insulates neurons in the brain and spinal cord.
 This disease and its animal model experimental autoimmune encephalomyelitis (EAE) have historically been associated with the discovery of Th17 cells.
-However, elevated expression of IL-17A in multiple sclerosis (MS) lesions as well as peripheral blood has been documented before the identification of Th17 cells.
-Human TH17 cells have been shown to efficiently transmigrate across the blood-brain barrier in multiple sclerosis lesions, promoting central nervous system inflammation.
+More current experiments on this animal model have also revealed that a key function of IL-17A in central nervous system (CNS) autoimmunity was to recruit IL-1β-secreting myeloid cells.
+These cells play a vital role in priming pathogenic Th17 cells, thus promoting the development of autoimmune disease.
+However, elevated expression of IL-17A in MS lesions as well as peripheral blood had been documented before the identification of Th17 cells.
+Human Th17 cells have been shown to efficiently transmigrate across the blood-brain barrier in multiple sclerosis lesions, promoting central nervous system inflammation.

 Psoriasis is an auto-inflammatory skin disease characterized by circumscribed, crimson red, silver-scaled, plaque-like inflammatory lesions.
 Initially, psoriasis was considered to be a Th1-mediated disease since elevated levels of IFN-γ, TNF-α, and IL-12 was found in the serum and lesions of psoriasis patients.
 However, the finding of IL-17-producing cells as well as IL17A transcripts in the lesions of psoriatic patients suggested that Th17 cells may synergize with Th1 cells in driving the pathology in psoriasis.
 The levels of IL-17A in the synovium correlate with tissue damage, whereas levels of IFN-γ correlate with protection.
-Direct clinical significance of IL-17A in RA comes from recent clinical trials which found that two anti-IL-17A antibodies, namely secukinumab and ixekizumab significantly benefit these patients.
+IL-17A inhibitors have been widely used in treating psoriasis and psoriatic arthritis, although the newer drug bimekizumab that directly targets both IL-17A and IL-17F (thus also IL-17AF) has shown promise to be more effective in treating psoriasis by blocking all three known ligands of the IL-17RA/IL-17RC complex.